asfoury/projmag/summaries/sprint5.md

 I also fixed some bugs such as the app crashing if a project was invalid, and add some tests.

 ## Kaourintin
+I added a tagSelection activity that allows the user to view the list of allowed tags and choose which he wants to add to the project in the project build activity.
+My main issue is coverage and I am working on it.
+The time stamp was accurate.
 ## Paul
 This week, I finished my task of last week, which was to push a project with its video to Firebase.
 I also started and finished my first task for this week which was implementing an activity to add subtitling to a video.
 Currently this activity is only used by the Form activity to subtitle a project presentation video.